|

 found another teacher of high standing, Master Winston Wan.
 He learned

-from Master Lok Yu, another first generation (and the second) student of
+from Master Lok Yu, who was the second student that

-Yip Man, and had a different approach to Wing Chun that I had not
+Yip Man accepted in Hong Kong.
+Master Wan had a different approach to Wing Chun that I had not

 experienced.
 The added knowledge enhanced my Wing Chun skills